Ethiopia: $40 million in aid relief for victims ‘living on a knife-edge' | Headlines

 Relief agencies will provide drinking water, including to prevent waterborne diseases and mitigate the risk of cholera outbreaks and help pastoral communities preserve their livestock.

-Although the new CERF allocation brings a total of $65 million to Ethiopia, the country still faces a funding gap of $1.3 billion, including $350 million for the response in Tigray.
+Despite $25 million from CERF and $15 million from the country-based Ethiopia Humanitarian Fund (EHF), brining a $40 total injection of new resources to Ethiopia, the country still faces a funding gap of $1.3 billion, including $350 million for the response in Tigray.

 Visit UN News for more.